MrOnlineCoder/genioc/README.md

 ## Circular dependencies

-`genioc` container is capable of resolving circular dependencies automatically, you can [the example](example/circular.ts).
+`genioc` container is capable of resolving circular dependencies automatically, you can check [the example](example/circular.ts).
 No additional decorators or wrappers needed.

 ## Author
 Nikita Kogut